caesarhao/AgileDoctorDB/README.md

 ## Bug logging:
 * A bug in EclipseLink: 2 OneToMany with same element type are mapped to a same relation table with a_b_b.
 This bug is corrected by introducing 2 new sub classes.

+## TODO:
+engine.DChar.calcFromDoctorPhrase, engine.DChar.calcDropFlag, engine.PActChar.calcFromPatientPhrase should be implemented.
+A new state "END" has been added.